Azure/azureml-assets/training/model_management/components/mlflow_model_local_validation/README.md

-# Mlflow Model Local Validation Component
+# MLFlow Model Local Validation Component
-This component can be used in [azure machine learning pipelines](https://learn.microsoft.com/en-us/azure/machine-learning/concept-ml-pipelines?view=azureml-api-2) to valdate if a MLFLow model can be loaded on a compute and is usable for inferencing
+This component can be used in azure machine learning pipelines to valdate if a MLFLow model can be loaded on a compute and is usable for inferencing

-The components can be seen here ![as shown in the figure]

 # 1. Inputs